Cambridge Audio Alva TT Review

 As the Alva TT offers the best of both worlds, for the audiophile conoisseur you also get aptX HD thrown into the mix and that brings a degree of Hi-res Bluetooth streaming into the mix.
 It’s not as good as the wired performance, but the convenience streaming offers will be less of a worry for those who’ve done away with wires.

 You think the asking price is too high

 It goes without saying that this is a lot of money for a record player, and it’s equally obvious that a turntable of this sort of quality can only be heard at its best as part of a similarly talented system.

-It’s similarly obvious that Cambridge is far from the only company vying to sell you a £1500-or-so turntable of outstanding quality.
 The Rega Planar 6 with Ania cartridge (£1400) springs to mind, as does the Concept by Clearaudio (£995) – both are extremely well-regarded.
 And, in absolute terms, either of these belt-driven alternatives have a little more dynamism to offer than the Cambridge.
 The Rega is a cleaner and more detailed listen, too, while the Clearaudio is every bit as handsome and decorative.